 Is Europe next in line?

 According to Gordon, it’s highly likely that Europe will be next in line.
 But we needn’t panic, because apparently we’re still ahead of our widening skills gap.
 Various studies and reports published by Cedefop (European Centre for the Development of Vocational Training) would seem to confirm this assertion.
-Two publications are particularly interesting:
+Two publications are particularly interesting.
+You can download the publications on the website of Cedefob, just click on them:

 A salient detail emerging from these publications is that challenges vary from country to country and from sector to sector.
 The STEM, ICT, health care, and education sectors should be the most concerned.